Jazz Music Appreciation

 5. Bob Brookmeyer and Gerry Mulligan team up:

-6. Hard Boppers (1952- ), led by Art Blakey and Horace Silver, tried to broaden the appeal of Bebop by incorporating elements of Blues, Gospel, Swing and Latin Jazz with amazing soloists like Clifford Brown, Freddie Hubbard, Lee Morgan and Tom Harrell on Trumpet, Curtis Fuller and J J Johnson on Trombone and Wayne Shorter and Bob Berg on Saxophone.
+6. Hard Boppers (1952- ), led by Art Blakey and Horace Silver, tried to broaden the appeal of Bebop by incorporating elements of Blues, Gospel, Swing and Latin Jazz with amazing soloists like Clifford Brown, Freddie Hubbard, Lee Morgan and Tom Harrell on Trumpet, Curtis Fuller and J J Johnson on Trombone and Wayne Shorter and Bob Berg on Saxophone, attracted the attention of many jazz and fans.

 Art Blakey’s “Moanin”.